Horse Illustrated Photographers' Guidelines

 STOCK: We are always on the lookout to update our files with digital stock.
 We draw from these files for every issue.
 (We will assume CDs of digital images need not be returned, unless otherwise indicated.)

 Stock needs include: general and seasonal horse care; grooming, equine nutrition and feeding; horse health, veterinary and farrier care; trail riding, English and western show and schooling shots; as well as photos that illustrate the horse/human bond.

-We are constantly in need of quality photos of horses demonstrating problem behaviors for our training columns, and medical ailments for our veterinary column.
-If you are shooting “naughty horses,” you must submit a model release with any photos taken on private property (i.e. not a show).
+We are often in need of photos of horses demonstrating problem behaviors for our training columns, and medical ailments for our veterinary column.
+If you are shooting "naughty horses,” you must submit a model release with any photos taken on private property (i.e. not a show).

 $250 – cover photo (poster)